Utah State University Libraries Program to Support Open Access Publishing

 Fully open access journals, which make their publication fee schedule publicly available and are members of the Open Access Scholarly Publishers Association, are helping change the landscape of scholarly communication.
 USU Libraries is committed to supporting this effort.
 Examples of open-access journals can be found in the Directory of Open Access Journals.

 - Awards are limited to $1,500 per article and are available on a first-come-first-served basis.

 - USU faculty and students in all disciplines are eligible to apply.
 In the case of an article coauthored by USU authors in collaboration with colleagues not associated with USU, the USU authors may be eligible for prorated funding of the article.

 - Only fully Open Access Journals will be eligible for funding.
 Hybrid journals are excluded.

-- Authors must request a match from their department, college, or an outside granting agency (Including F&A funds).
+- Authors must offer a match from their department, college, or an outside granting agency (Including F&A funds).
 Without a match, full funding cannot be guaranteed.

 - In the case of PeerJ or similar membership-based fee structures, the application may only be submitted on acceptance.

 - Authors must deposit a copy of the funded article in the DigitalCommons@USU.

 - The Library may restrict individual authors to one award per year.

-This policy has been drafted based on the Compact for Open-Access Publishing Equity: http://www.oacompact.org/.
+This policy is based on the Compact for Open-Access Publishing Equity: http://www.oacompact.org/.